jordips/flask-restx-simple-api/README.md

 docker build -t flask-restx-simple-api . docker run -p 80:80
 ```
+Once Docker is running you can access Swagger via http://localhost

 ## Development environment

+### Requirements

+To execute the application you need:
+- python3
+- pip3

+### Run application

 You should create and activate a python virtual environment before run the application.